Fleckism/SecurityPlus/SecurityPlus/6B PKI Management.md

 When certificates are used by a transport protocol, such as SSL/TLS, there is a possibility that the chain of trust among the client, the server, and whatever intermediate and root CAs have provided certificates can be compromised.
 If an adversary can substitute a malicious but trusted certificate into the chain (using some sort of proxy or [[MITM|Man-in-the-Middle attack]]), they could be able to snoop on the supposedly secure connection.

-Pinning refers to several techniques to ensure that when a client inspects the certificate presented by a server or a code-signed application, it is inspecting the proper certificate.
+**[[Pinning]] refers to several techniques to ensure that when a client inspects the certificate presented by a server or a code-signed application, it is inspecting the proper certificate**.
 This might be achieved by embedding the certificate data in the application code, or by submitting one or more public keys to an Hyper Text Transfer ProtocolTTPs]] browser via an Hyper Text Transfer ProtocolTTPs]] header, which is referred to as _Hyper Text Transfer ProtocolTTPs]] Public Key Pinning (**HPKP**)._

 **HPKP has serious vulnerabilities and has been deprecated** ([developer.mozilla.org/en-US/docs/Web/Hyper Text Transfer ProtocolTTPs]]/Public_Key_Pinning](https://developer.mozilla.org/en-US/docs/Web/Hyper Text Transfer ProtocolTTPs]]/Public_Key_Pinning)).
 The replacement mechanism is the Certificate Transparency Framework.
 # CERTIFICATE FORMATS